anojndr/RAG-Forge/README.md

     *   `POST /search`: Searches the web and extracts content from the top results using a fast, non-JS-rendering scraper.
 Ideal for processing articles and blogs at scale.
     *   `POST /extract`: Extracts content directly from a list of provided URLs, using a JS-enabled headless browser for maximum compatibility with modern websites and single-page applications.
 *   **Multi-Source Content Extraction**: Automatically detects and handles different content types:
-    *   **Twitter/X**: Extracts full post content and comments via browser automation.
-The `/extract` endpoint also supports fetching the latest tweets from user profile URLs.
 *   **YouTube**: Extracts video title, channel name, and top comments.
 Full video transcripts are fetched via a dedicated, high-performance Python microservice.
 *   **Reddit**: Fetches post title, body, and comments.
 Also supports extracting recent posts from subreddit and user profile URLs.
 *   **PDFs**: Extracts clean text content from PDF documents.
     -   **Webpages**: Scrapes and cleans the main textual content from articles, blogs, and dynamic single-page applications.
 *   **Flexible Search Backend**:
     *   Integrates with a self-hosted **SearxNG** instance or the **Serper.dev** Google Search API.